jkroso/presenter/Readme.md

 # presenter

+(work in progress)

 A controller-ish class.
 Helps glue model to interface.
-Currently in the very early stages of conception.

 ## Getting Started